 Mark 10:33-34 (NIV) records one of Christ's most powerful and prophetic Good Friday quotes:

 "'We are going up to Jerusalem,' he said, 'and the Son of Man will be delivered over to the chief priests and the teachers of the law,'" the verses read. "'They will condemn him to death and will hand him over to the Gentiles, who will mock him and spit on him, flog him and kill him.
 Three days later he will rise.'"

-While this particular part of scripture doesn't address the question "When did Jesus die?" it speaks to Jesus' own foreknowledge about Good Friday meaning and details.
+While this particular part of scripture doesn't address the question "When did Jesus die?" or "What happened on Good Friday?" it speaks to Jesus' own foreknowledge about Good Friday meaning and details.

 Good Friday Bible Verses: Diving Into the Gospels

 When we dive into Good Friday Bible verses we have the chance to see what unfolded, as Good Friday quotes and biblical events give us a lens into what Christ faced on the cross.

 When we look at the Book of Matthew, we see Judas, the disciple who had abandoned and betrayed Jesus, feeling intense guilt and taking his own life.
 We also see Jesus standing before Pilate, who asks Christ if He is the "king of the Jews."

 The events that follow show the pain and suffering Jesus faced, as the crowd chanted, "Crucify him!"
 As we explore Good Friday meaning and look at the Good Friday quotes recounting what Jesus faced in those hours, we see He was flogged and handed over to be crucified on the cross.